Information For Authors

 1.2 Reviews

-Review articles are welcomed by the Journal and are generally solicited by the Editor-in-Chief.
-Authors wishing to submit an unsolicited Review Article are invited to contact the Editor-in-Chief prior to submission in order to screen the proposed topic for relevance and priority, given other review articles that may already be in preparation.
-Review articles should focus on recent scientific or clinical advances in an area of broad interest to those in the field of medicine and health.
+The Journal welcomes review articles and are generally solicited by the Editor-in-Chief.
+Authors wishing to submit an unsolicited Review Article are invited to contact the Editor-in-Chief before submission in order to screen the proposed topic for relevance and priority, given other review articles that may already be in preparation.
+Review articles should focus on recent scientific or clinical advances in an area of broad interest to those in medicine and health.
 Such articles must be concise and critical and should include appropriate references to the literature.
-All Review Articles, including those solicited by the Editors, are rigorously peer reviewed before a final publication decision is made.
+All Review Articles, including those solicited by the Editors, are rigorously peer reviewed before making a final publication decision.

 Authors must be researchers with experience in the subject discussed

-Abstract: The Abstract of the paper should be succinct; it must not exceed 200 words.
+Abstract: The paper's abstract should be succinct; it must not exceed 200 words.
 Authors should express the main idea and a concise argument position in one or two paragraphs.
 Avoid specialist abbreviations.

-Introduction: The context for the article is made in the introduction and a logical case is made for the expression of the Viewpoint.
-Historical background is thoroughly reviewed, where appropriate.
+Introduction: The context for the article is set in the Introduction, and a logical case is made for the expression of the Viewpoint.
+The historical background is thoroughly reviewed, where appropriate.
 Key concepts and terms are well explained.

 Main Text (broken into subsections as appropriate): These succinct, synthetic, well-focused, and engaging Reviews should appeal to a broad genetics readership.
-Aim for no more than 4,000 words (introduction and main text), two or three display items, and a concise list of the most relevant references.
-The article should include an overview of the existing literature that places the topic within a broader context, but it should also focus on the future: where is the field going and what exciting developments are expected?
-It is particularly important to highlight critical new advances, open questions, and standing controversies or paradoxes as these are especially valued by a general readership.
+Aim for no more than 4,000 words (Introduction and main Text), two or three display items, and a concise list of the most relevant references.
+The article should include an overview of the existing literature that places the topic within a broader context.
+Still, it should also focus on the future: where is the field going, and what exciting developments are expected?
+It is imperative to highlight critical new advances, open questions, and standing controversies or paradoxes, as a general readership especially values these.

-Colombia Médica encourages the use of tables and color figures to summarize critical points or to illustrate the manuscript.
+Colombia Médica encourages using tables and color figures to summarize critical points or illustrate the manuscript.
 The Journal offers assistance with preparation or improvement of figures by professional illustrators, once the article is accepted use of tables and color figures to summarize critical points is encouraged; the Journal offers assistance with preparation or improvement of figures by professional illustrators, once the article is accepted.

 References: References must be limited to those that are necessary.
-Colombia Médica does not restrict the number of references; however suggests not exceed 100 for manuscripts
+Colombia Médica does not restrict the number of references; however, it suggests that not more than 100 for manuscripts.

 Due to perceived conflicts of interest, Colombia Médica cannot accept review articles sponsored by commercial interests or written by freelance or commercial writers (including writers from communication and education companies).

 The Background section should describe study objectives.
 Methods should include eligibility criteria, information sources, and methods of assessing risk of bias.
-The Results section should report included studies, synthesis of results, and description of the effect.
-Finally, the Discussion should include strengths and limitations of the evidence.
-If the study is registered, specify the registry and the study’s review registration number at the end of the abstract. c encourages but does not require study registration, though may request that the authors submit a copy of the protocol.
+The Results section should include studies, synthesis of results, and description of the effect.
+Finally, the Discussion should consist of the strengths and limitations of the evidence.
+If the study is registered, specify the registry and the study's review registration number at the end of the Abstract. c encourages but does not require study registration, though it may request that the authors submit a copy of the protocol.

 1.3 Viewpoints

-These articles serve primarily as a forum for the discussion of controversial, emerging, or topical issues in the field; occasionally, the discussion surrounds a challenge to findings in a published research article.
+These articles serve primarily as a forum for discussing controversial, emerging, or topical issues in the field; occasionally, the Discussion surrounds a challenge to findings in a published research article.

-Viewpoints are subset of articles that reflect a particular position adopted by a person or a group.
-It is an articulated organized perspective about a particular topic or issue associated with health research.
-A Viewpoint must be clearly expressed, and demonstrate a thorough and broad understanding of the literature and practices in the field.
+Viewpoints are a subset of articles that reflect a particular position adopted by a person or a group.
+It is an articulated, organized perspective on a specific topic or issue associated with health research.
+A Viewpoint must be clearly expressed and demonstrate a thorough and broad understanding of the literature and practices in the field.
 The opinion expressed must be cogently presented and lead to insights and possibly new and interesting perspectives.
-Colombia Médica will expect a Viewpoint paper to stimulate discussion among the scientific community that will result in advancing our knowledge and understanding of contemporary issues as well as practice in medicine and health.
+Colombia Médica expects a Viewpoint paper to stimulate discussion among the scientific community, which will result in advancing our knowledge and understanding of contemporary issues as well as practice in medicine and health.

 Authors must be researchers with experience in the subject discussed

-Abstract: The Abstract of the paper should be succinct; it must not exceed 200 words.
+Abstract: The paper's abstract should be succinct; it must not exceed 200 words.
 Authors should express the main idea and a concise argument position in one or two paragraphs.
 Avoid specialist abbreviations.

-Introduction: The context for the article is made in the introduction and a logical case is made for the expression of the Viewpoint.
-Historical background is thoroughly reviewed, where appropriate.
+Introduction: The context for the article is set in the Introduction, and a logical case is made for the expression of the Viewpoint.
+The historical background is thoroughly reviewed, where appropriate.
 Key concepts and terms are well explained.

 Viewpoint: The purpose of the Viewpoint is clear and well articulated.
 The Viewpoint is cogently argued.
-The parts of the manuscript are well integrated, coherent and the conclusions follow.
+The parts of the manuscript are well integrated and coherent, and the conclusions follow.
 Contrasting viewpoints or counter-arguments are considered.
-The perceived benefits, and limitations, of the position advocated are clearly stated.
+The perceived benefits and limitations of the position advocated are clearly stated.

 References: References must be limited to those that are necessary.
 Colombia Médica does not restrict the number of references; however, it is suggested not to exceed 30 for manuscripts